"The Raw Milk Answer Book" is out, in both print and ebook versions.

 Amazing--the crowdfunding campaign to help launch my latest book, "The Raw Milk Answer Book", more than doubled its original goal, thanks to the generosity of more than 200 committed individuals.
 It closed out in early March, but you can buy the book via the link above.

-My newest book, "Life, Liberty and the Pursuit of Food Rights ", is out.
+My book, "Life, Liberty and the Pursuit of Food Rights " is available.

 Here is what farmer and food rights advocate Joel Salatin says in the foreword: "David Gumpert is a quintessential journalist.
 Impeccable to a fault, he plucks out some of the most salient battles in this current food war and brings them to our awareness with the storytelling genius of a spy novel.
 The intrigue, the angst, the heartache, and the heroism are all displayed ..."
 (Click on the book's image in the left column to order yours.)